tinfoil-knight/tinfoil-knight.github.io/content/notes/Qdrant - Vector Search Engine Internals (2023).md

 				- Compress data using Delta encoding, variable byte encoding etc.
 		- Latency vs Throughput
 			- Concurrency  of single request is only efficient to a certain point.
 The closer we get to low-level index, the less efficient concurrency becomes.
-			- For low latency, we can optimizer CPU utilization by just assigning each CPU core with 1 segment.
+			- For low latency, we can optimize CPU utilization by just assigning each CPU core with 1 segment.
 			- For high throughout,  we can have a single large segment & in this case it'll maximize the throughput of the whole system by just serving each request on a dedicated core using the whole segment in read mode.
 		- Q/A: What's the size of the segment?
 			- Variable.
 Default size is 0 if there's no data.
 It just grows with the data.